UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToTreePlanter.rst

 #.
 Relative humidity (%)
 #.
 Incoming shortwave radiation (W m\ :sup:`2`)

-The model performance will increase if diffuse and direct beam solar radiation is available but the model can also calculate these variables.
+The model performance will increase if diffuse and direct beam solar radiation is available but the model can also calculate these variables using a statistical model (Reindl el at.
+1990) from global radiation.

 How to Run SOLWEIG from the UMEP processing plugin